top of page

 Foodborne Zoonotic Disease

-Red meat can be a source of several foodborne zoonotic diseases (also known as foodborne illnesses), which are infections transmitted from food-producing animals to humans.
-They enter the body through the gastrointestinal tract where the first symptoms often occur.
-These diseases can range from mild to life-threatening and are typically caused by bacteria, viruses, parasites, and allergens that contaminate the meat during various stages of production, processing, transportation, and food preparation.
-Many of these micro-organisms are commonly found in the intestines of healthy food-producing animals.
+Red meat can be a source of several foodborne zoonotic diseases, which are diseases transmitted from food-producing animals to humans.
+These diseases enter the human body through the gastrointestinal tract, which is where the first symptoms often occur.
+These diseases can range from mild to life-threatening and are typically caused by bacteria, viruses, parasites, and allergens that contaminate the meat during production, processing, transportation, and food preparation.
+Many of these microorganisms are commonly found in the intestines of healthy food-producing animals.

 traceback_900px.jpg